 Beginning in early March 2015 Halifax Harbour Bridges (HHB) began on-site work on its largest capital project since the MacKay Bridge opened in 1970.
 The project is called The Big Lift and involves replacement of the suspended spans of the Macdonald Bridge, which will ensure the long-term safety of the bridge.

 The Big Lift includes: replacing the road deck, floor beams, stiffening trusses and suspender ropes on the suspended spans of the Macdonald Bridge.
-When The Big Lift is complete, a significant amount of the bridge infrastructure will be new.
+When complete, a significant amount of the bridge infrastructure will be new.
 The bridge will be open to vehicular traffic during the day.
 The work will be done mostly with overnight and several weekend bridge closures over the 18-month period.